neil7057/all-about-autism/README.md

 ### Quiz Page
 * Quiz
     * A selection of 12 multiple choice questions selected at random from a bank of 100 questions.
-    * Each question is presented one at a time and with a 20second timer.
+    * Each question is presented one at a time and with a 20 second timer.
+20 seconds is sufficient to give thinking time whilst also moving the session along.
     * A total score is calculated and presented back to the user.
+I decided not to give an enhanced score for a quick answer as speed is not the issue.
+The importance of teh questions is to test and impart knowledge.
     *
     <br>
     <details><summary>Quiz Page</summary>